ody-dev/.github/profile/README.md

 curl 127.0.0.1:9501/users

-# Start the scheduler (a example job that runs every minute gets scheduled)
+# Start the scheduler (an example job that runs every minute gets scheduled as example)
 php ody scheduler:start

 # start a websocket server